A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-Therefore, all~$>2/3$ honest block proposers can send $\prevote(B_1,\cdot,\cdot)$ messages and these messages reach all block proposers before the next block is proposed because we assume that the block proposal time slots have duration~$>2 \Delta$.
-This means that the honest proposer of~$B_2$ can include these prevote messages for~$B_1$ into the block~$B_2$.
-After receiving~$B_2$, all honest block proposers can now send a $\precommit(B_1,\cdot,\cdot)$ messages.
-Hence, $B_1$ receives precommits by~$>2/3$ of the block proposers and any block proposer with decision threshold~$\tau \in (1/3,2/3]$ will decide for~$B_1$ and all ancestors of~$B_1$.
-In particular, any honest block proposer will decide for a block at height~$l$ since $h(B_1)>l$.
+Therefore, all~$>2/3$ honest validators can send $\prevote(B_1,\cdot,\cdot)$ messages and these messages reach all validators before the next block is proposed because we assume that the block proposal time slots have duration~$>2 \Delta$.
+This means that the honest validator of~$B_2$ can include these prevote messages for~$B_1$ into the block~$B_2$.
+After receiving~$B_2$, all honest validators can now send a $\precommit(B_1,\cdot,\cdot)$ messages.
+Hence, $B_1$ receives precommits by~$>2/3$ of the validators and any validator with decision threshold~$\tau \in (1/3,2/3]$ will decide for~$B_1$ and all ancestors of~$B_1$.
+In particular, any honest validator will decide for a block at height~$l$ since $h(B_1)>l$.
 This shows the claim. \end{proof}